VolkovBos/jobboard_milestone3/README.md

 <ins>Images</ins><br/>
 Because the company is a startup there are no images available just yet.
 And also the goal of the site is more for recruitment processes and connection with the candidates then a global PR of the company.
 Maybe in the near future this can be adjusted due to growth.

-### Notes
-Add vacancy form is a different style to the login, register and contact pages.
-Have to determine which I shall use where.
-Makes more sence to switch the syles cause of the icons.

 ## Features